Border Patrol Supervisors Association

 • Jeremiah Darby, Secretary

-• Jeff Mair, Treasurer
+• Jeffrey Mair, Treasurer

 • Kallie Vargas, Sergeant at Arms